 You definitely will spend less time in this store and it’s a good choice if you don’t have a lot of time.
 Dress warm when you go to the Wholesale Club, it’s always freezing inside.
 The store caters especially to restaurants and has a large section of restaurant supplies.
 You don’t need a membership to shop at the Wholesale Club.

-For shopping at Costco you have to be a member and pay a yearly fee.
+For shopping in Canada at Costco you have to be a member and pay a yearly fee.
 If you’re one of the lucky ones and you have a chance to go along with a Canadian friend who is a member, don’t miss out.
 Costco stores are located only in larger cities and to travel two hours to get to one is totally worth it.

-First of all, my stomach starts rumbling in the grocery section every time I walk across isles stocked with an amazing selection of food; European cheeses, excellent baked goods, meats, and on and on.
+First of all, my stomach starts rumbling in the grocery section every time I walk across aisles stocked with an amazing selection of food; European cheeses, excellent baked goods, meats, and on and on.
 Because of the wholesale part, everything is sold in large packages, adding up to a large bill when you finally arrive at the cash register, where only cash and debit cards are excepted.
 President’s choice is Costco’s own brand.

 Groceries are only one of the great things about this store! but that’s a small part of it!
 At Costco, you can buy electronics, computers and furniture.
 The store has an outdoor living section, appliances, great quality brand clothes, jewellery, books and much more.
-Costco is the cheapest place to buy eyeglasses and has an auto centre to get you car tires changed.
+Costco is the cheapest place to buy eyeglasses and has an auto centre to get your car tires changed.
 Costco also sells large containers of vitamins or Ibuprofen in its pharmacy section.

-On the way out, grab a cappuccino and a slice of their famous pizza, or a large hot-dog for $1.50.
+On the way out, grab a cappuccino and a slice of their famous pizza, or a large hot dog for $1.50.
 (For me it’s only the cappuccino!)

 Who doesn’t know Walmart; at least you have heard of it, the big giant in North America.
 “Save money, live longer” is the slogan of this megastore.
 Walmart is one of the largest retailers in the world.
 It doesn’t really matter what products you have on your mind, Walmart probably will have it.

-Some of the stores are considered Super Walmart’s and they typically provide a grocery store and an automotive repair shop in addition to everything else.
+Some of the stores are considered Super Walmart and they typically provide a grocery store and an automotive repair shop in addition to everything else.
 You can buy pretty much everything at Walmart: clothes, shoes, food, electronics, and camping equipment.
 Check it out if you’re in town.

 Walmart Photo Centre is a good place for passport pictures and other photographic needs.